hoesef/3D_renderer/docs/design.md

     - write the rbg values to a PPM file
 - wirteDepth
     - write the depth values to a (grayscale) PPM file

+# Linedrawer
+I will write 2 line drawing algorithms, first using DDA, then using int only.